anvilistas/tabulator/README.md

 ### Defining options

-In JS Tabulator options are defined within the object parsed to Tabulator constructor.
+In JS Tabulator options are defined within the object passed to Tabulator constructor.

 In Anvil Tabulator, some options are available in the designer as properties.
 Other options can be set at runtime.